Munyabelden/Final_Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my Coding partners.
+We would like to thank Murat Korkmaz on Behance for the original idea and Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>